vesterheim/vesterheim.github.io/events/rentals/index.md

   Entire church/upstairs $175<br />
   After Hours* $25/hour

-Non Member rate
+Non-Member rate
 : Downstairs (+ kitchen) only $150<br />
   Entire church/upstairs $225<br />
   After Hours* $25/hour

-_After hours is anything outside of museum hours, e.g. later than 5 p.m. $25/hr fee is in addition to rental price._
+"*"_After hours is anything outside of museum hours, e.g. later than 5 p.m. $25/hr fee is in addition to rental price._

 **Please email [Jocelyn Bruening](mailto:jbruening@vesterheim.org), or call (563) 382-9681 for more information or to reserve the space.**